golanlevin/lectures/lecture_expanded_body/readme.md

 Version: 26 November 2017

 *Over the past 150 years, a variety of scientific and artistic work has sought creative new ways of understanding, visualizing, and expanding our concept of the dynamic human form.
-This work has operated both analytically and expressively — often with the aid of new technologies (such as cinema and computers) and new languages (such as visual abstraction).*
+This work has operated both analytically and expressively — often with the aid of new technologies (such as cinema and computers) and new languages (such as visual abstraction).
+This article compiles some chronologies of how the appearance and movement of the human form have been extended.*

 ### Precursors: Chronophotography